Clinical Audit

 How is it shown?

-Data are shown at a number of different levels – hospital, trust/board, local maternity system, region and country and for many of the measures, there are further breakdowns of the results into different groups of women, for example first or subsequent time mothers.
+Data are shown at a number of different levels – hospital, trust/board, neonatal network, local maternity system, and country.